waywardgeek/infnoise/README.md

 B.  However, don't be concerned about noise.
 Cross-talk is OK.
 It can only add to the entropy.

+### Mathematical Rational for Modular Multiplication

+Lets start with a traditional zener TRNG:

+    Vzener -> Multiply by 1e9 relative to Vref -> Clamp between -Vsupply and Vsupply -> digital 0/1

+For simplicity, assume our amplifier has positive and negative supplies, Vsupply, and -Vsupply.
+If Vzener*1e9 >= 0, then the output is a digital 1, otherwize 0.

+There are variations on this theme, but this is basically how Zener TRNGs work.
+The math computed by this circuit is:

+    clamp(-Vsupply, Vsupply, Vref + 1e9*(Vzener - Vref))

+where the first two parameters are the lower and upper clamping voltages, and the third parameter is the amplified signal.

+The problem with this design is that an attacker, Malory, can override the tiny zener noise source with radio-signals, or any of a number of attacks.
+Basically, if he can find a way to add his signal to Vzener, then the circuit does this:

+    clamp(-Vsupply, Vsupply, 1e9*(Vzener + Vmallory))

+If Vmallory is always just a bit larger than Vzener in magnitued, then Mallory can completely determine the output, because Mallory can make Vzener + Vmallory greater or less than zero will, and after multiplying by 1e9 it the amplifier will saturate in the direction of the sign of Vm.

+What if we could use modular multiplication instead?
+Assume we represent Vzener now as a positive voltage between 0 and Vsupply.
+In this case the normal output would be:

+    Vzener*1e9 mod Vsupply -> compare to Vsupply/2 -> 1 if > Vsupply/2, 0 otherwise

+This is even *more* unpredictable than the original version.
+Only the portion of Vzener between +/- Vsupply/1e9 made any difference in the output before, but now we use the entire amplitude of Vzener.
+The amplitude of Vzener has additional entropy which now further whitens the output bit.

+When Mallory attacks this system, injecting Vmallory into the same node as Vzener, it
+computes:

+    (Vzener + Vmallory)*1e9 mod Vsupply = Vzener*1e9 + Vmallory*1e9 mod Vsupply

+Let Vz = Vzenner*1e9 mod Vsupply, and Vm = Vmallory*1e9 mod Vsupply.
+Then the output is just:

+    Vz + Vm mod Vsupply

+Vz is unpredicably distributed between 0 and Vsupply, hopefully somewhat uniformly.
+How can Mallory determine what to add to it to control the output?
+He can not.
+His interference can only *increase* the entropy of the output, since Mallory's attack is itself an entropy source, further randomizing the result.

+### A Workable Modular Multiplying Amplifier

+It turns out to be difficult to build an amplifier than can represent Vzener*1e9 with a real voltage that wont hurt anybody.
+Fortunately, we can compute the modular multiplication by multipling by 2X in each amplifier stage, and subtracting Vsupply if the result is > Vsupply:

+    Vout = 2*Vzener mod Vsupply

+Cascading 30 of these stages gets us 2^30 amplification, or just a bit > 1e9.
+There is one complication, however.
+In order to compare 2*Vzener with Vsupply, we have to hold the signal steady for a while.
+A sample-and-hold circuit is required.
+This is why Infinite Noise Multipliers are "switched-capacitor" circuits.
+Basically, all the switches do is hold the value of 2*Vin until we have time to compare it to Vsupply.

+### Rolling Up the Loop

+A 30-long cascade of switched capacitor 2X modular multipliers is a lot of hardware!
+Fortunately, it is possible to reuse the same multplier for each stage, without even slowing down the circuit.
+In our long chain of 2X modular multipliers, we computed:

+    V1(1) = 2*Vzener(0) mod Vsupply
+    V2(2) = 2*V1 mod Vsupply
+    V3(3) = 2*V2 mod Vsupply
+    ...
+    V30(30) = 2*V29 mod Vsupply

+Here, Vzener(0) is Vzener when sampled at the first clock pulse.
+Vzener(n) is the voltage sampled on the nth clock pulse.
+Vn(t) is the output of the nth 2X modular multiplier at clock cycle t.
+Instead of using 30 stages, what would happen if we added V(1) to Vzener(1), and used the same exact multiplier stage?

+    V1(1) = 2*Vzener(0) mod Vsupply
+    V2(2) = 2*(Vzener(1) + V1(1) mod Vsupply
+          = 2*Vzener(1) + 4*Vzener(0) mod Vsupply
+    V3(3) = 2*(Vzener(2) + V2(2)) mod Vsupply
+          = 2*Vzener(2) + 4*Vzener(1) + 8*Vzener(0) mod Vsupply
+    ...
+    V30(30) = 2*Vzener(29) + 4*Vzener(28) + 8*Vzener(27) + ... + 2^30*Vzener(0) mod
+    Vsupply

+If Vzener(t) samples are truely unpredictable and uncorrelated, then 2^30*Vzener(0) mod Vsupply is an unpredictable value almost uniform between 0V and Vsupply.
+The other terms can in no way reduce this unpredicability.
+What if Mallory attacks?
+In that case, at step 30, we have:

+    V30(30) = 2*(Vzener(29) + Vmallory(29)) + ... + 2^30*(Vzener(0) + Vmallory(0) mod
+    Vsupply
+            = [2*Vzener(29) + 4Vzener(28) + ... + 2^30*Vzener(0)] +
+              [2*Vmallory(29) + 4Vmallory(28) + ... + 2^30*Vmallory(0)] mod Vsupply

+This is just the signal we had before without Mallory's influence, plus a predictable value injected by Mallory.
+Once again if Mallory does not know what the value of V30(30) would have been, he cannot control the result.
+He can only make it more random.

+### We Don't Need the Zener

+In reality, there are many sources of noise in every circuit, and some will not be correlated with others.
+Thermal noise at the fempto-volt level in the comparator is unlikely to be correlated with fempto-volt level noise in the amplifier.
+About 40 clocks later, these two noise sources will be on the same order of magnatude as Vsupply, and their entropy will combine to make the output even less predictable.

+It is exactly like what happened when Mallory tried to control the output.
+He made it more random instead!  *Every* source of entropy in the entire circuit contributes to the unpredictability of the output.
+The individual noise sources contribute a power-of-two sequence to the total, just like Mallory did.

 ### Free As in Freedom

 I, Bill Cox, came up with the original CMOS based Infinite Noise Multiplier architecture